Darkmatterhelper/helper/README.md

-# Quiz Reports
+# Quiz Response PDFs
+(quiz-response-pdfs)
 ## Summary

-**Quiz Reports** is a Jupyter Notebook and Python application that pulls quiz data from [Canvas LMS](https://github.com/instructure/canvas-lms) to create PDF documents containing student answers to _essay questions_.
-Application requires the following user inputs:
+**Quiz Response PDFs (quiz-response-pdfs)** is a Jupyter Notebook and Python application that pulls quiz data from [Canvas LMS](https://github.com/instructure/canvas-lms) to create PDF documents containing student answers to _essay questions_.
+This was developed to allow essay type questions to be run through Turnitin.
+The application requires the following user inputs:

 - Canvas Instance
 - Active Canvas Access Token